Aaron Sloman and David Vernon

 For each meta-requirement M, the criteria will be determined in a specific way that depends on M. So different meta-requirements, such as 'robustness', 'flexibility', and 'efficiency', will determine specific criteria in different ways.
 Each one does so in a characteristic uniform way, just as "efficient" has roughly the same meaning (or meta-meaning) whether combined with "lawnmower", "proof procedure" or "airliner", even though in each case the tests for efficiency are different.
 Likewise "big" has the same meta-meaning when applied to "flea", "pea", "tree" and "sea", even though the size ranges are very different.
 (Though its use in connection with "idea" or "mistake" is more complex.)

 It is a non-trivial task to specify the common meaning, or the common meta-requirement, for a word referring to meta-criteria for cognitive systems.
 So what follows is an incomplete first draft, which is liable to be extended and revised.
 This draft will need to be followed up later with detailed examples for each meta-requirement.
-I'll start by giving a list of commonly mentioned meta-requirements and provide a first draft 'high level' analysis for each of them.
+We start by giving a list of commonly mentioned meta-requirements and provide a first draft 'high level' analysis for each of them.

 Each of the meta-requirements is capable of being applied to some category of behaving system.
 This system may or may not have a function, or intended purpose, though in most cases there is one or a set of functions or purposes, assumed by whoever applies the label naming the meta-requirement.
 For example, if we talk about a domestic robot that deals flexibly with situations that arise, then we are presupposing a specific (though possibly quite general) function that the robot is intended to serve in those situations.
 So the meta-requirement, in combination with the function allows us to derive specific requirements concerned with forms of behaviour, or more generally with kinds of competences that are capable of being manifested in behaviour, even if they are not actually manifested.
 I.e. the derived criteria are dispositional, not categorical.